 When you get your kid to the ear piercing chair is a topic that is best left for you to decide.
 Getting your kid’s ears pierced is a very personal subject, and there is not a particular criteria that you have to follow regarding the ‘right’ age.
 When you do want to decide on the right age for your kid, do keep the following pointers in mind before kids getting their ears pierced:

-- Some experts suggest that it can be harmful if you pierce your kid’s ears at a very early age.
+- Some experts suggest that it can be harmful if you pierce your child’s ears at a very early age.
 The reason they offer is that when you puncture your kid’s skin, it will be more susceptible to infection.
-As an infant, your kid’s immunity levels will are still developing, and it means that your kid (at infancy) will not be able to fight off the infections that may creep in, which may slow down healing.
-Experts feel that it is always best to wait till the time your kid is, at least, six months of age and then get the ears pierced.
+As an infant, your child’s immunity levels are still developing, and it means that your child (at infancy) will not be able to fight off the infections that may creep in, which may slow down healing.
+Experts feel that it is always best to wait until your child is at least six months of age and then get the ears pierced.

-- If you want that your kid should have some say in whether or not you should get her ears pierced, you can also wait till she is about nine or ten years old.
+- If you want your child to have some say in whether or not you should get her ears pierced, you can also wait till she is about nine or ten years old.
 By that age, your kid will be more aware of what she wants and will understand the process better.
-Also, the plus point to it is that if your kid is at an age where she understands better, she will be more responsible and take better care of her piercing as well as her earrings.
+Also, the plus point to it is that if your child is at an age where she understands better, she will be more responsible and take better care of her piercing as well as her earrings.